pcancela/oqtane.framework/README.md

 # PoC - MySQL database support for Oqtane Framework

 The main objective for the creation of this fork was to perform some kind of a proof of concept around the addition of cross platform database support to Oqtane Framework.
-The result of this effort can be seen at **[](https://github.com/pcancela/oqtane.framework/tree/oqtane-add-mysql)**
+The result of this effort can be seen at **[MySQL database support](https://github.com/pcancela/oqtane.framework/tree/oqtane-add-mysql)**

 # Oqtane Framework